 Unlike some towns, Brighton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Brighton are a mix of both white- and blue-collar jobs.
-Overall, Brighton is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Brighton who work in office and administrative support (15.26%), healthcare (11.33%), and food service (10.96%).
+Overall, Brighton is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Brighton who work in office and administrative support (15.97%), sales jobs (10.36%), and healthcare (8.13%).

-Brighton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Brighton does not have a public transit system used by locals to get to and from work.

-The per capita income in Brighton in 2010 was $20,722, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,888 for a family of four.
+The per capita income in Brighton in 2018 was $24,421, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $97,684 for a family of four.
 However, Brighton contains both very wealthy and poor people as well.

-Brighton is a very ethnically-diverse town.
+Brighton is a somewhat ethnically-diverse town.
 The people who call Brighton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brighton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brighton include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Brighton include Irish, German, English, Scots-Irish, and Italian.

 The most common language spoken in Brighton is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.